 Many people choose to base their food choices on moral convictions or religious beliefs.
 I do not have any issue with people making their food choices based on ethical considerations or religious beliefs.
-I do, however, object to people claiming that their approach is nutritionally superior and forcing it onto others on that premise which is not supported by science.

 The lists in the table below will help you find the most nutrient dense foods associated with each of these approaches.
 The food lists have been sorted based on their nutrient score from highest to lowest at the bottom of the table.

 |plant based (diabetes friendly)||76%||foods||nutrients|

 |plant based (without ND)||57%||nutrients|